LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-16-carpentrycon-la.md

 in this group this dynamic is very well balanced so it makes this initiative sustainable.

-During my master and PhD time I was always afraid to go for the experimental part, there were too many risk and uncertainties so my decision was always for the numerical part (the safe side), after all I thought, the results depend just on me, on my own effort, on a good computer and finally on my own capacity.
+During my master and PhD time I was always afraid to go for the experimental part, there were too many risks and uncertainties so my decision was always for the numerical part (the safe side), after all I thought, the results depend just on me, on my own effort, on a good computer and finally on my own capacity.
 But when I faced real life challenges
 I learnt that experiments are the only way to prove our theories